Flag of Tampa, Florida: History and description

-The unique shape of the flag recalls that of an obsolete calvalry guidon once used in the United Kingdom, the chamfered swallowtail.
-Albeit, the double indentations on the end render it a double swallowtail, a chamfered double swallowtail.
+The unique shape of the flag is a chamfered variation of a double-pointed swallowtail.

 Criticism

 Since at least 2017, the city of Tampa flag has been criticized and ridiculed, even to the point of making the ranks of "the ugliest city flags on Earth," for “trying too hard”.
 Another website thinks “This flag would make a great beach towel for tourists or a colorful cape for a Floridian superhero.”
 Most Tampa natives don't even know they have a flag, and those who do are in favor of having it changed.
 “Out of the 224 people who had taken a survey on tampaflag.com of last week, 92 percent said they supported changing it.”
 The dislike of the flag even has an online petition on change.org calling for a newly designed flag for the growing city of Tampa.

 Although most are in favor of changing the flag or completely redesigning it there is worry that people who have lived in the Tampa Bay area for generations could be upset to let it go.
 With all of the history and meaning the flag encapsulates, any new flag will need to be sure to capture both the history and essence of Tampa.